This tutorial explains how to draw an anime or manga style female face in 3/4 view with step by step illustrated examples.

 This tutorial uses a slightly more realistic style with a better defined nose and lips.
 Though this is less common in anime it will allow you to better see the placement of the facial features.

-If you are going to be following along drawing on paper be sure to make very light lines for the initial steps of the drawing as you will have to do some erasing later.
+If you are going to be following along using pencil and paper be sure to make very light lines for the initial steps of the drawing as you will have to do some erasing later.

 Step 1 – Draw the Top Part of the Head